praesongprasit/EventSiteTest/src/panellists/rachel-collingridge.md

 <p>But again, like, working today in quite a distributed world and, we've got quite a hub of people who work in New Zealand and also, in the UK.
 So we've got a 12-hour time difference, which is the worst time difference to have when trying to work with people.
 And so actually, manuals, not manuals per se, but trying to capture knowledge, so that we can exchange it over 12-hour time difference, that's actually come back into play because we're not we're not all sitting there learning tips and tricks from each other in the room.
 So I don't know.
 It's a bit of both.</p>
 <p>Aaron: Yeah.
 I mean, manual isn't literal in this case.
 It basically short handful, go away and work it out yourself.</p>
 <p>Yeah.</p>
-<p>Don: Yeah, I mean, this is something I was speaking about at an open source conference a few weeks ago. </p>
+<p>Don: Yeah, I mean, this is something I was speaking about at an open-source conference a few weeks ago. </p>
 <p>So there were 5 men that started Catalyst.
 We were colleagues in a previous life, and we knew each other, trusted each other, 5 blokes.
 Right?
 What could, what could possibly go wrong with that? </p>
 <p>And, and for a long time, you know, for some reason, women didn't join Catalyst.
 And then when they did, they were more Andrews than women, you know.
 And as far as we were concerned, we were doing nothing wrong.
 You know, we were meritocracy.
 This is where the RTFM comes from. </p>
 <p>And if there's one thing I've learned that there's no bigger barrier you can put up, to bringing people into your sector, into your business, into your group, then pretending that you're a meritocracy, and that just doesn't exist.
 It's a way of excluding people.</p>